getodk/docs/openrosa-authentication.rst

 Once the client is aware that basic authentication is required, it SHOULD proactively supply the basic authentication credentials on every secure request to the server, rather than wait for the server to reject the request with a ``401`` response.

+.. _openrosa-restrcted-digest-authentication:

-OpenRosa Restricted Digest authentication
+OpenRosa Restricted Digest Authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is the `Digest Access Authentication Scheme (RFC 2617 Section 3)<https://tools.ietf.org/html/rfc2617#section-3>`_ with the following restrictions:
+This is the `Digest Access Authentication Scheme (RFC 2617 Section 3) <https://tools.ietf.org/html/rfc2617#section-3>`_ with the following restrictions:

 - algorithm --- server MUST omit or specify "MD5"
 - domain --- server MUST specify to help device with proactive inclusion of Authenticate: header records.